 But, the best way to make the best selection is after conforming to local regulation that is applicable in your area.
 The regulation might refer to one of them.
 As the consequence, you have to follow that regulation too.

-Here are five references that you get the idea in determining MSDS update frequency.
+Here are five references that you get the idea of in determining MSDS update frequency.

 Canadian Workplace Hazardous Materials Information System (WHMIS)